Floyd, New York

 Floyd is a town in Oneida County, New York, United States.
-The population was 3,819 at the 2010 census.
+The population was 3,733 at the 2020 census and 3,819 at the 2010 census.
 The town is named after William Floyd, a signer of the Declaration of Independence.

 The Town of Floyd is located east of the City of Rome and the former Griffiss Air Force Base.

 The Erie Canal passes along the southern part of the town.

 History

 The area was first settled around 1790.

 The Town of Floyd was founded in 1796 from the Town of Steuben.
 William Floyd, for whom the town is named, became a resident of Oneida County in 1794.

-The population of Floyd was 1,227 in 1865, but only 663 in 1920.
+The population of Floyd was 1,227 in 1865 but only 663 in 1920.

 In the 19th century, Floyd was known for "Masonic, scholarly, political and anti-slavery activities."

 The Camroden Presbyterian Church was listed on the National Register of Historic Places in 2007.

-The town was briefly mentioned in the 1996 film "City Hall," where the two main characters were stuck in Floyd while waiting for snow to clear off the train tracks.
+The town was briefly mentioned in the 1996 film "City Hall," in which the two main characters are stuck in Floyd while waiting for snow to clear off the train tracks.

 Geography

 According to the United States Census Bureau, the town has a total area of 34.8 sqmi, of which 34.6 sqmi is land and 0.2 sqmi (0.46%) is water.

 The Mohawk River defines the southern town line.
-The town has rolling hills, ascending to the north, which reach an elevation of about 200–300 feet above the river.
+The town has rolling hills ascending to the north, which reach about 200–300 feet above the river.
 Nine Mile Creek, which flows through the southeast part of the town, was originally known as Te-ya-nun-sak, or Teyanunsoke, "a beech tree standing."